This is an experimental technology

 - Custom elements are back on the drawing board, with a plan to rebuild them using the ECMAScript 2015 class syntax (that is, to make them less prototype based).
 Apple's Ryosuke Niwa is fleshing out some experiments to come up with new approaches.

 - There will be a vendor face to face meeting in January 2016 to further discuss these issues.

-- HTML imports, as we want to wait to see what do developers do with ES2015 modules (not implemented yet; see bug 568953).
+- HTML imports, as there is a lack of concensus about how they should behave.
+Mozilla in particular wants to wait to see what do developers do with ES2015 modules (not implemented yet; see bug 568953).
 There was an early unfinished implementation of imports which will be removed from Firefox.

 Using polyfills with Firefox